2025 Solar Incentives Guide for Macedonia, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as labor, equipment and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum claim amount.
+There is no maximum amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to fully understand how the new Clean Energy Credit will apply to you is to speak with your local Macedonia solar panel installation expert directly.
+The best way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local Macedonia solar panel installation expert.

 State & Local Solar Incentives